 - Access to more communities and cultures

-This isn’t an article about why remote working is a good thing, but I think it is important to realise it is.
+This isn’t an article about why remote working is a good thing, but we think it is important to realise it is.

-If you agree it is a good thing then hopefully you will also see that having your CTO be remote makes a bold statement that the company is invested in a remote culture.
+If you agree it is a good thing, you will also see that having a remote CTO makes a bold statement that the company is invested in a remote culture.

-Onsite staff don’t get preferential treatment (as is often the case) and communication and decision making is more open and well documented by default – this means that the value I can provide will outlast just the time I am with your company.
+Onsite staff don’t get preferential treatment (as is often the case) and communication and decision making is more open and well documented by default – this means that the value we can provide will outlast just the time we are with your company.

 Finally, assuming that you aren’t located in London.
-If I was working remotely for you I would be able to use all of the resources available to someone working in London – which means your company can benefit from having someone in the capital without needing to pay the rent costs.
-This could mean setting up investor meetings, going to relevant meet-ups to try and attract new talent, or demoing our product at demo days.
+If we were working remotely for you we would be able to use all of the resources available to someone working in London – which means your company can benefit from having someone in the capital without needing to pay the rent costs.
+This could mean setting up investor meetings, going to relevant meet-ups to try and attract new talent, or demoing your product at demo days.

 What makes you think people like working under you?

-You can check my LinkedIn profile for some recommendations from previous folk who worked under me, here are some quotes;
+You can check Toby’s LinkedIn profile for some recommendations from previous folk who worked under us, here are some quotes;

 he fully supported me from the day one.
 He is a great developer and even better leader.
 I never expected that I can grow so much during 2 years period that we worked together.
 I would recommend Toby to any leadership or dev role.